emmt/LocalFilters.jl/README.md

   Gaussian kernels with standard deviations `σr` and `σs`.

+## Kernels and neighborhoods

+*Neighborhoods* define which array elements around the element of interest are involved in the result of the local filter.
+Neighborhoods can be represented by arrays of Booleans, they are also known as *sliding windows* in image processing or as *structuring element* in mathematical morphology.
+Neighborhoods whose elements are uniformly true are equivalent to hyper-rectangular sliding wondows whose axes are aligned with the Cartesian axes.
+A kernel is similar to a neighborhood but its elements have values which represent the coefficients or the weights of the filter.
+Kernels and neighborhoods are built by the `kernel` function.

 ## Build your own filters

 In `LocalFilters`, a local filtering operation, say `dst = filter(A, B)` with `A` the